HackYourFuture/UsingAPIs/Week2/MAKEME.md

 ## **3. Code along**

 In the following "code along" you'll be building a complete Weather App that makes use of the [Darksky API](https://darksky.net).
+Darksky has stopped supporting signups, so you can use an alternative [openweathermap API](https://openweathermap.org).
+For the icons you can use the url `http://openweathermap.org/img/wn/${icon}@2x.png` where ${icon} is where you need to put the data.

 - [Build a Weather App with Vanilla JavaScript Tutorial](https://www.youtube.com/watch?v=wPElVpR1rwA)